Necessity is the mother of invention.Plato

 Dr. Helen Lee is a medical researcher.
 She obtained her Ph.D. in biology, microbiology, and parasitology from Cornell University.
 Dr. Lee is the Associate Professor in Medical Biotechnology at the University of Cambridge.
 She is also the President and CEO of Diagnostics for the Real World Ltd (DRW), Sunnyvale, USA, and its wholly-owned subsidiary, DRW-Europe, Cambridge, UK.
-She has also worked with Abbott Laboratories from 1991 to 1995, as a General Manager, Probe Diagnostics Business Unit.
+She worked with Abbott Laboratories from 1991 to 1995 as a General Manager for the Probe Diagnostics Business Unit.

 Awards & Honors:

 - National Honor Society of Sigma Xi, 1967